Azure/FTALive-Sessions/content/compute-infra/devops-iac-migration/readme.md

 1. [Redeployment of Migration Waves Milestone](./devops-iac-redeployment.md)
 1. [Redeploy: Testing Environment for Migration Waves Milestone](./devops-iac-testing.md)
 1. [Redeploy: Wave Migration & Post Go-Live Milestone](./devops-iac-migration.md)

+**Additional Resources**
+* [Azure IaC DevOps Generator]() - includes the starter template for rehosting Migrated resources in Azure via DevOps.
+It includes an Azure Repos repository that has all of the source files and scripts, Azure DevOps Pipeline with a starter yaml, and Azure Boards to track the tasks outlined in the session.